jlangch/venice/doc/readme/ext-shell.md

 ## wait-for-process-exit

 Waits until the process with the PID exits.
 Waits max timeout seconds.
-Returns nil if the process exits before reaching the timeout, else the PID is returned.
-Accepts a process PID or a process handle (:java.lang.ProcessHandle).
+Returns _nil_ if the process exits before reaching the timeout, else the PID is returned.
+Accepts a PID or a process handle (:java.lang.ProcessHandle).

 _Note: Requires Java 9+_